Power-line communication: Low-speed narrow-band

 Since the mid-1980s, there has been a surge of interest in using the potential of digital communications techniques and digital signal processing.
 The drive is to produce a reliable system that is cheap enough to be widely installed and able to compete cost effectively with wireless solutions.
-But the narrowband powerline communications channel presents many technical challenges, a mathematical channel model and a survey of work is available.
+But the narrowband powerline communications channel presents many technical challenges; a mathematical channel model and a survey of work is available.

 Applications of mains communications vary enormously, as would be expected of such a widely available medium.
 One natural application of narrow-band power-line communication is the control and telemetry of electrical equipment such as meters, switches, heaters and domestic appliances.
 A number of active developments are considering such applications from a systems point of view, such as demand side management.
-In this, domestic appliances would intelligently co-ordinate their use of resources, for example limiting peak loads.
+In this, domestic appliances would intelligently coordinate their use of resources, for example, limiting peak loads.

-Control and telemetry applications include both utility side applications, which involve equipment belonging to the utility company up to the domestic meter, and consumer-side applications which involve equipment in the consumer's premises.
+Control and telemetry applications include both utility side applications, which involve equipment belonging to the utility company up to the domestic meter, and consumer-side applications, which involve equipment in the consumer's premises.
 Possible utility-side applications include automatic meter reading (AMR), dynamic tariff control, load management, load profile recording, credit control, pre-payment, remote connection, fraud detection and network management, and could be extended to include gas and water.